 The Baptist Collegiate Ministry (BCM) is a vibrant community at the College of William & Mary.
-Since 1926, we seek to passionately worship God, live in authentic Christian community, serve global needs with the compassion of Christ, and explore servant-leadership to offer lifelong service throughout the world.
+Since 1926, we seek to passionately worship God, live in authentic Christian community, serve global needs with the compassion of Christ, and explore servant-leadership to offer lifelong service in the world through the local church.

 We send out an email every week to BCMers to ensure that they are informed.
 Catch events that are coming soon as well as updates that did not reach program announcements in time here.
 If you would like to view the most recent newsletter, click here.

 Liking and following our page on Facebook will allow you to catch updates on the latest activity as well as have access to all the media we post.